troublerocket/leetcode/Problem Statement/Problems by Topics.md

 [361.
 Bomb Enemy](https://leetcode.com/problems/bomb-enemy/) **💸premium💸** Not hard but good to learn how to keep track of counts and save space complexity for DP

+[1931.
+Painting a Grid With Three Different Colors](https://leetcode.com/problems/painting-a-grid-with-three-different-colors) DP + bitmask => How to break down 2D problems

 ## Sweep Line